Skip to main content

 Avid Power Tire Inflator Air Compressor

 The Avid Power 10v Cordless Portable Tire Inflator resembles a power drill.
 Thanks to the large battery pack built into the base of its grip, you can set it on the ground as you work, keeping your hands free to connect its long air hose and nozzle to your tire.
-When using it in hard-to-reach places, you’ll find that the Avid is reasonably light, well balanced, and comfortable to hold.
+The Avid is reasonably light, well balanced, and comfortable to hold, making it great for hard-to-reach places.
 We found that this compressor’s backlit digital display was easy to read, night or day.

 During testing, the Avid was able to refill a tire from 25 PSI to 35 PSI in just over a minute, making it the third-fastest air compressor we used.
 More important than its speed, however, was its accuracy: the PSI readings it produced were near the top of the pack with an error rate of about 1 PSI compared to our control tire gauge.

-We liked that users can set an inflation target when using this compressor--it’s a great feature that’ll help keep you from overinflating your tires.
+We liked that users can set an inflation target when using this compressor—it’s a great feature that’ll help keep you from overinflating your tires.
 Once the Avid pumps up your tire to the desired PSI, it'll add an additional 1 PSI before its automatic shut-off kicks in.
-So, when you disconnect the compressor from your tire, the resulting air loss will leave you with the perfect amount of inflation.
+When you disconnect the compressor from your tire, the resulting air loss will leave you with the perfect amount of inflation.

 Unlike many of the car tire inflators and portable air compressors in this guide, the Avid can make use of multiple power sources.
-Its included rechargeable battery, an AC charger, and DC charger adapter make it possible to keep it juiced up, wherever you go.
+The included rechargeable battery, AC charger, and DC charger adapter let you keep it juiced up, wherever you go.
 What’s more, its battery pack is equipped with a USB port that can be used to charge additional devices.

 The biggest downside is that, at 89.5dB, the Avid was the loudest inflator that we tested.
-While it should only be one for a few minutes in the case of a flat tire, it’s still something you wouldn’t want to spend too much time listening to.
+While inflating a flat tire should only take a few minutes, you wouldn’t want to spend too much time listening to the Avid.

 Pros